-These are exciting times for technology.
-Some of last year’s most-hyped tech buzzwords are being integrated to have a real purpose in our daily lives — things like artificial intelligence and big data are fast becoming integral parts of the way we live our lives.
+These are exciting times in the world of technology.
+Some of last year’s most-hyped tech buzzwords are already being incorporated to serve a meaningful function in our everyday lives – technologies like artificial intelligence and big data are quickly becoming fundamental aspects of how we live our lives.

 The rise of AI and machine learning

 Remember the first time you heard about AI?
 Chances are it was in the context of robots that are going to take over the world.
 But while robotica will definitely have a place in our future, the underlying technology might end up being more revolutionary.

 A lot of software we use today is already powered by AI and machine learning, like the way Instagram analyzes millions of comments per day to filter out the ones that look like they’re meant to bully someone.
 While it’s quite good at targeting the right content, it’s only getting smarter — the more data it correctly processes, the better it becomes.

 The same goes for OCR, or optical character recognition — the technology that’s used by applications to read non-digital text, including hand-written documents and photos of printed documents.
 While the first implementations of this feature didn’t always work well, it’s now able to swiftly analyze lots of text with incredible accuracy.
 Take for example Rydoo’s built-in receipt scanner, which makes importing your receipts as easy as snapping a photo.